alexander-any7/Celestron/README.md

 ## Note
 - Some \_\_init\_\_.py files might be empty.
 Those are just to specify that those folders are packages.
-- To send password reset emails, uncomment the codes commented out.

 ## Contact
 - Mail: alexanderking.aa@gmail.com